edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

     </Callout>

-### Managing Team Members {/*managing-team-members*/}
+### Managing Organization Members {/*managing-team-members*/}

 <a id="roles" />

-Each team member must be assigned one of the following roles:
+Each organization member must be assigned one of the following roles.
+Note that some roles can also be assigned specifically at the property or environment level.

--   **Read only:** This type of user may only view this team space's configuration and all of the properties that it contains.
+-   **Viewer:** This type of user may only view this organization space's configuration and all of the properties that it contains.
--   **Purger:** This type of user has the same permissions as the *Read only* role.
-Additionally, this role allows a user to purge cached content for any property within this team space.
+-   **Purger:** This type of user has the same permissions as the *Viewer* role.
+Additionally, this role allows a user to purge cached content for any property within this organization space.
--   **Member:** This type of user has the same permissions as the *Purger* role.
-Additionally, this role allows a user to submit deployments to any environment.
-However, it does not allow configuration changes to this team or any of its properties.
+-   **Security Manager:** This type of user has the same permissions as the *Viewer* role and has the extra ability to view and modify all security related features.
--   **Admin:** This type of user is authorized to manage the entire team space.
-However, this role does not allow a user to add, remove, promote, or demote *Admin* or *Super Admin* users.
+-   **Editor:** This type of user can view and modify every property and environment in the organization, except the environments configured to only allow maintainers to deploy.
+-   **Maintainer:** This type of user has the same permission as *Editor* but can also create and delete properties and environments.
+It can configure the environments where only maintainers are allowed to deploy.
--   **Super Admin:** This type of user has full control over the entire team space.
+-   **Admin:** This type of user has a complete access on the organization.
+It can manage members.

 **To add team members**